surayarahman/AttendEase/README.md

 With more mobile users growing each day, the cross-platform nature of an app ensures its availability on both Android and iOS.
 The idea is to go mobile-first, making this experience truly intuitive and user-friendly without additional hardware or complex installations.

 ### 6. Features and Functionalities
-Camera Attendance Marking: This important feature will provide the instructors with the facility of scanning the classroom or students with their mobile device camera.
-The application automatically identifies faces and marks the attendance.
+Camera Attendance Marking: This important feature will provide the instructors with the accessibility to scan the classroom or students with their mobile device camera.
+The application automatically identifies faces and thus, marks the attendance.

 Real-Time Attendance Update: Following a scan of the classroom, attendance would automatically get updated on real-time cloud-based software, accessible to instructors and students alike.

-Classroom Management Dashboard: View the list of enrolled students, their attendance records, and trends over time as instructors manage their classes.
+Classroom Management Dashboard: View the list of enrolled students and their attendance records over time as instructors manage their classes.

 Security Features: The system is password-protected for instructor login so that not just anybody can have access to sensitive data.